 The road to success is often lonely.

-Nina Cataldo, cofounder of the Brave & Bold Mastermind Program, knows from first hand experience that community and support are paramount for success as a female entrepreneur.
-We spoke with Cataldo about the difficulties that Asian female entrepreneurs face when getting their businesses off the ground, and the world of difference that a strong community of like minded women in business can make as you navigate your own entrepreneurial journey.
+Nina Cataldo, cofounder of the Brave & Bold Mastermind Program, knows from first-hand experience that community and support are paramount for success as a female entrepreneur.
+We spoke with Cataldo about the difficulties that Asian female entrepreneurs face when getting their businesses off the ground, and the world of difference that a strong community of like-minded women in business can make as you navigate your own entrepreneurial journey.

 What does it take for women to succeed as entrepreneurs?

-It really starts with finding that confidence in yourself.
+Nina Cataldo: It really starts with finding that confidence in yourself.
 Being an entrepreneur is, a lot of times, very lonely.
 You spend all day by yourself.
 Especially with the pandemic, I spend sometimes weeks without seeing anybody.
 I’m working on weekends because I don’t know what my boundaries and limits are.

-It’s important to find a community of people who understand what you’re going through, knowing that each of you are working hard solo on your business, but knowing that there’s a community around you that are still going through similar steps of creating the mission statement, values, launching a product, or whatever it is that you’re doing.
+It’s important to find a community of people who understand what you’re going through, knowing that each of you is working hard solo on your business, but knowing that there’s a community around you that is still going through similar steps of creating the mission statement, values, launching a product, or whatever it is that you’re doing.
 Just being sure people know that they have others that they can lean on.
 And that through finding that community, people can gain confidence in themselves and know that what they’re doing is what they should be doing.

-We started having our own weekly zoom calls to support each other, wherever we needed in terms of building our businesses.
+We started having our own weekly Zoom calls to support each other, wherever we needed in terms of building our businesses.
 It got us to a point where we thought it would be amazing to have this kind of community and support for other women who are going through what we were.
 That inspired us to start the Brave and Bold Mastermind Program for Asian women entrepreneurs.
 That led to us creating a three-month container cohort with their first group being three entrepreneurs.
-Each of them came to us with vague ideas or solid ideas about how they wanted to turn their passion projects into full-time gig and going forward with it.
+Each of them came to us with vague ideas or solid ideas about how they wanted to turn their passion projects into a full-time gig and go forward with it.

 By the end of the three months, all three of them had launched their website or their product.
-It was really exciting to see them and help guide them through understanding what their own values and passions were, and how the business operation side of it goes as well.
+It was really exciting to see them and help guide them through understanding what their own values and passions were, and how the business operation side of it goes, as well.